When it comes to decarbonisation, investment firm Gunung Capital believes firmly it should begin at home.

 “We don't stand still.
 We look at our carbon footprint and said we need to drive it down.
 And there’s a strong business opportunity here because by driving down the low carbon footprint, we're able to get green premium,” he said, adding that the company can then price its steel higher than its competitors.

-To achieve that, the company invested in a modern Light Section Mill Machine that was able to increase the steel production efficiency by 500,000 million tonnes a year, resulting in reduced gas and power consumption by almost 50%.
+To achieve that, the company invested in a modern Light Section Mill Machine that was able to increase the steel production efficiency by 500,000 metric tonnes a year, resulting in reduced gas and power consumption by almost 50%.

 “We installed a new Enterprise Resource Planning (ERP) tool from SAP in our pursuit towards becoming a more digital company and to march towards Industry 4.0,” said Fu, adding that the ERP enabled decision making from inventory control to product pricing with real-time data.